HolyCityAudio/SpinCAD-Designer/docs/README.md

-This folder contains a collection of articles from the Holy City Audio phpBB forum.
+This folder contains a collection of discussion threads from the Holy City Audio phpBB forum.